lorrli274/next/lessons/community/SQLAlchemy/09-Rolling Back.md

 False
 ```

-issuing a SELECT illustrates the changes made to the database:
+Issuing a SELECT illustrates the changes made to the database:

 ```sql
 >>> session.query(User).filter(User.name.in_(['ed', 'fakeuser'])).all()